apache/nuttx/examples/README.txt

   The target example should read the small message and send it back to the host.
 The host should then receive the echo'ed message.

+  If networking is enabled, applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications like:

+  CONFIGURED_APPS = uiplib=.built_always

 examples/romfs
 ^^^^^^^^^^^^^^